 Take these gold bars out of market-approved storage - even to store at your bank - and they break the chain of integrity that guarantees each bar's gold to the next buyer.

-It's the integrity of Good Delivery gold bars that ensures maximum resale when you come to sell.
+It's the integrity of Good Delivery bars that ensures maximum resale value when you come to sell.
 But until recently, private investors couldn't easily access this market unless they were able to buy a whole 400-oz bar.
-Nor could they arrange market-approved storage unless they owned five big bars or more.
+Nor could they arrange market-approved storage unless they owned five large bars or more.

-At BullionVault, however, you can now buy gold in amounts as little as one gram at a time.
+At BullionVault, however, you can now buy physical gold in amounts as little as one gram at a time.
 Stored in market-approved gold bar facilities, your gold will retain its maximum resale value.
-Storage fees for owning a portion of these big gold bars run as low as 0.12% per year, with insurance included.
+Storage fees for owning a portion of these big gold bars run as low as 0.12% per year, and all our gold bars have insurance included.
 Estimate your commission and storage fees using our cost calculator.

 Gold bars FAQs